Facing third grade? How to help with that challenging year

-Pedro Joseph keeps a reading log of his work with Jaylan, a 6-year-old kindergartner at Village Academy in Delray Beach.
-“It’s improving his reading, and I can be there to encourage him,” says Joseph, who works at a golf course and a restaurant to support his three sons.
+Pedro Joseph kept a reading log when his son, Jaylan, attended kindergarten at Village Academy in Delray Beach.
+“It improved his reading, and I could be there to encourage him,” says Joseph, who has three sons.

 School transitions are not always about schoolwork.

-“Sometimes we solve problems,” says Rachelle Similus, 8, a second-grader at Village Academy.
+“Sometimes we solve problems,” Rachelle Similus said when she was a second-grader at Village Academy.
 When a boy in her class “started to say mean things about me, I told the teacher, and we went to the peace table.”

 Language barriers can make it hard for parents to communicate with teachers.
-Enith Similus, mother of two girls who attend Village Academy, is taking English lessons at night.
+So Enith Similus, Rachelle's mother, took English lessons at night.

 The Palm Beach County School District offers English classes at more than 30 locations throughout the year.
 For registered students, there is additional help with career counseling, family literacy and students with disabilities.
 Call 561-649-6010.

 • Sara Selznick, former senior director of programming, Achievement Centers for Children and Families

 • Terri Mortensen, former Child and Family program manager, Faulk Center for Counseling

 • Deborah Newell, Triple P program director, Community Partners of South Florida